hpi-swa-teaching/GameMecha/src/GameMecha-Collision.package/GMNullCollisionEvent.class/README.md

-A GMNullCollisionEvent is a Null Object that represents a collision that did not happen.

-Instance Variables
+A GMNullCollisionEvent represents the absence of a collision.
+It is returned by GMCollisionManager when no collision was detected between two morphs.